 Having social proof as case studies, testimonials, famous brands who use your service or product, number of customers, or even press mentions could be effective.

-One best way to make social proof work great for the landing page is to include visuals.
+Including visuals is the best way to make social proof work for the landing page.

 The benefits?
 It will enhance the testimonials.

 Bold and Clear Call-to-Action